Blog: Articles on Psychological Wellbeing, Relationships, Brain Health, Counselling and Neurofeedback

-You have the option to train with simple video games, YouTube videos, or audio only (when training with eyes closed).
+You have the option to train with simple video games, YouTube videos, your streaming services like Netflix, Apple TV, Spotify, Apple music, etc. (only on iOS devices) or audio only.
 Feedback is given to encourage the brain to produce the desired state.
 If the brain is meeting the training parameters, ie. increasing or decreasing the frequencies we are targeting, then the game runs smoothly or the audio/visuals remain clearly perceptible.
 When the brain is not meeting the set parameters, the game slows, the video darkens, or the audio fades.
 This feedback reinforces the desired trajectory.
 The user can choose from a variety of preselected musical options or from the entire library of YouTube videos available online, audio/video elements which will increase and decrease to encourage better focus, or calm, or whatever the training parameters have been set to improve.
 In this way, over time, the brain learns to function better, improving the qualities we are targeting.

 With regular and persistent training functional and structural changes take place in the brain that persist after training is discontinued.
 The number of sessions people typically do to achieve their goals typically ranges from 20-60, depending on severity of symptoms.